xbegan00/digital-electronics-1/labs/02-logic/README.md

-# Lab 2: Mojmir Began
+# Lab 2: Mojmír Begán
 ## Preparation for Lab 2:

 Fill the table with right value: